About the Residency

 Since 1977 The Frost Place has housed a resident poet during the summer months at Robert Frost’s former home in Franconia, NH.

-The Frost Place in Franconia, New Hampshire, invites applications for a six-to-eight-week residency in poet Robert Frost’s former farmhouse, which sits on a quiet north-country lane with a spectacular view of the White Mountains, and which serves as a museum and conference center.
+The Dartmouth Poet in Residence program at The Frost Place is a six-to-eight-week residency in poet Robert Frost’s former farmhouse, which sits on a quiet north-country lane with a spectacular view of the White Mountains, and serves as a museum and conference center.
+The program has existed since 1977, and has been sponsored by Dartmouth College since 2012.

 The residency begins July 1 and ends August 15, and includes an award of $1,000 from The Frost Place and an award of $1,000 from Dartmouth College.

-The recipient of the Dartmouth Poet in Residence at The Frost Place will have an opportunity to give a series of public readings across the region, including at Dartmouth College.
+The recipient of the Dartmouth Poet in Residence at The Frost Place will have an opportunity to give a series of public readings across the region, including at Dartmouth College and The Frost Place.
 There are no other specific obligations.
 We hope that the residency offers space and time for significant poetic work.

 Accommodations are spartan but comfortable.
 The Frost Place Museum is open to the public during afternoon hours, but the resident poet has sole use of non-public rooms of the house.